libbyshoop/csinparallel/modules/RPiCluster/source/index.rst

   /dev/sda1 /media/cluster_files ext4 defaults 0 0

-Now we are ready to actually mount the external drive on the head node.
+Now we are ready to insert and actually mount the external drive on the head node permanently.

 ::